Tuffy Leemans: College career

-New York Giants
+Professional career

+In the fall of 1935, Wellington "Duke" Mara, son of New York Giants owner Tim Mara, was a 19-year old junior at Fordham University in New York.
+As a football enthusiast, the young Mara monitored the sports sections of dozens of out of town newspapers and maintained a clippings file of prospective Giants players.
+Leemans, then also a junior at George Washington University, had attracted the Duke's attention, so he sent a telegram arranging a meeting and traveled to Washington, DC, to see him.
+Mara made his pitch to Leemans, convincing him to play professionally for the Giants after graduation.

-Leemans was drafted by the New York Giants in the second round (18th overall pick) of the 1936 NFL Draft.
-Wellington Mara, son of Giants owner Tim Mara, saw Leemans play for George Washington and recommended to his father that the Giants sign him.
-Mara later said, "If I'm remembered for nothing else, I'd like to be remembered for discovering Tuffy Leemans."
+Signing Leemans would be complicated by the establishment of a player draft by National Football League owners at their annual meeting in Philadelphia in February 1936.
+Whereas previously the acquisition of NFL players had been a free-for-all, subject to the league's roster size limit (25 players in 1936), henceforth potential players would be systematically apportioned by sequential selection.
+Wellington Mara, still smitten by Leemans' running abilities, persuaded his father to make the little-known player the second round pick of the inaugural 1936 draft.
+A week after the draft the relationship was formalized when Leemans signed a $3,000 contract to play football for the club.
+The signing was so impactful that Mara later declared, "If I'm remembered for nothing else, I'd like to be remembered for discovering Tuffy Leemans."

 In his first NFL season, Leemans played at the fullback position for the Giants and led the NFL with 830 rushing yards and an average of 69.2 rushing yards per game.
 He also impressed with his defensive play at the safety position.
 He was the only rookie to be honored by the NFL as a first-team player on the 1936 All-Pro Team.
 After the season ended, Leemans reported that he found it easier to make long gains in the NFL rather than college, citing better blocking in the professional ranks.

 Following rumors that he intended to retire from professional football after one season, Leemans signed a contract in August 1937 to return to the Giants.
 During the 1937 season, Leemans did not have the same level of success as in 1936.
 Hank Soar took over as the Giants' leading rusher in 1937, and Leemans gained only 429 rushing yards, roughly half his total from the prior year.
 Despite the reduced offensive output, Leemans continued to garner credit for his overall play and was selected by the NFL and the New York Daily News as a second-team player on the 1937 All-Pro Team.

 Leemans also played professional basketball during the off-season, joining the Heurich Brewers in Washington, D.C., after the 1937 NFL season.